gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Thokmay stepped back and wrinkled his nose.
 "They smell like wet goofs."

 "That's because they haven't rained for a while," Noxy explained defensively.
-"Rash and Sensy and I will probably take them out tomorrow and let them refill the fishpond.
-Here, come with me."
+"Someone should probably take them out and let them do that."
+As she spoke, an idea popped into her head.
+"Here, come with me."

-Descending the stairs was even harder on her knees than climbing them.
-Rather than cutting directly through the village, she led Thokmay on a roundabout path through the vegetable plots around its edges.
+Going down the stairs was even harder on her knees than climbing them.
+Rather than cutting directly through the village, she led Thokmay on a roundabout path past the shed that had caught fire the night before.
 Her mother hadn't actually said, "Show him the village *and only* the village," but Noxy didn't see any point giving her a chance to clarify.
+Besides, she had a question she wanted to ask...

+"So," she said as casually as she could, "That was some storm last night.
+We were lucky we weren't out in it."

+Private Thokmay glanced at her.
+"We were, honored---putting out the fire."

+"Well yes, but I mean, before that," Noxy floundered.

+"Ah.
+Quite," the young soldier agreed politely.
+"I imagine the rain would have been very wet."

+"I imagine," Noxy echoed, defeated.
+Her mother and Granna Fee always seemed to be able to ask questions that got people to stick their feet in goof droppings without realizing they were doing it, but she clearly hadn't mastered it.

-Once through the gate, she led the young soldier up the trail to the cloud pen where Big Blue and Pillow were basking drowsily in the sun.
-The bull was almost at their height, while the cow drifted further down in his shadow.
+She led the young soldier through the fortress gate and down the trail to the cloud pen where Big Blue and Pillow were basking drowsily in the sun.
+The bull was almost at their height, while the cow drifted further just outside his shadow.

 "Can you call them over?"
 Thokmay asked.
 "I mean, can you...?"

 "Mind-speak?"
 Noxy filled in, then shook her head.
 "Only if you're touching them.
 But these two will come when you whistle.
-Sometimes," she added, thinking about how much time she had spent learning how to make the same piercing sound that Aft used, and how little attention the two clouds paid.
+Sometimes," she added, thinking about how much time she had spent practicing the piercing sound that Aft used, and how little attention the two clouds paid her when she made it.

 Private Thokmay wrinkled his nose.
 "I still think they smell like wet goofs."